robertkovax/LilyGo_E-Ink_Weather_Station/README.md

 This port uses the latest recommended screen driver, `GxGDE0213B72B.h`.

 The housing 3D design files are based on the initial design of [Sir.Puchtuning](https://makerworld.com/en/models/647684-lilygo-t5-2-13-small-case?from=search#profileId-1024510)

+The refresh period is set to every 30 min, then the controller goes into sleep mode.
+Battery life should be many months on a 1000mAh 3.7V battery.
+Rechargable via the micro USB plug.

 This port was built using PlatformIO in VScode.